blaggacao/frappix/README.md

 It brings the power of the _entire_ software ecosystem to Frappe, not only the Python ecosystem.

-It leverages Nix to achive (close to) reproducible builds of your deployment artifacts, while Nixpkgs is leverage for its vast amount of up to date and readily available packages across various language ecosystems.
+It leverages Nix to achive (close to) reproducible builds of your deployment artifacts, while Nixpkgs is leveraged for its vast amount of up to date and readily available packages across various language ecosystems.

 For example it is near trivial to setup and run a LLM efficiently via llama.cpp alongside your production setup, while it _is_ trivial to provide a swalwart email service in-scope on the same project, setup a nightly backup with StorJ, tweak your database performance with hugepages, host you plausible analytics instance alongside, or even spin up an entire private chat solution based on the Matrix protocol, etc.